pascal-roth/thundertorch/source/ML_utils/getting_started/DataLoader.rst

 using the yaml structure.
 Thereby, each DataLoader has a yaml template saved as a staticmethod.
 In order to employ the yaml file, the utils functions can be used.
-The check_argsLoader(args_yaml) function is not mandatory, however the usage is recommanded in order to detect possible errors and secure that the intended output is provided.
-In the following the different approaches are demonstrated using the TabularLoader
+The check_argsLoader(args_yaml) function is not mandatory, however, the usage is recommended in order to detect possible errors and secure that the intended output is provided.
+In the following, the different approaches are demonstrated using the TabularLoader

 .. code:: python